 It’s a good idea to use the information gathered with cookies.
 You will find out e.g. how much time on average people spend on your website and which landing pages are the most engaging.
 This kind of information is very helpful when choosing the perfect moment to present the survey invitation.

 Keep your style coherent

-Make sure the pop-up window is attractive and esthetic, not too flashy or irritating (perhaps try using opaque background).
-You may also decide to design a separate tab or a bar (side, bottom or top).
+Make sure the pop-up window is attractive and esthetic, not too flashy or irritating (perhaps try using an opaque background).
+You may also decide to design a separate tab or a bar (side, bottom, or top).
 This kind of solution is definitely less annoying, but also less effective.

 Search for the best spot

 Remember that you can decide on the time and style of your intercept survey, as well as on its placement on the website.
 Make it pop-up where there’s the most crucial information on the site for maximum effect.
 It will be impossible to miss!
 Remember, however, that more pushy communicates (e.g. covering important information or the entire site) have higher response rates, but they’re also more annoying.
 Decide what is more important for your business and whether you’re willing to accept a limited response rate by placing your intercept survey away from the key content on your website.